Proclamation of accession of Charles III: Newfoundland and Labrador

-The proclamation in Newfoundland and Labrador was held at the Government House in St. John's on 10 September and was read out by Lieutenant Governor Judy Foote.
-The ceremony was officiated by Premier Andrew Furey.
-It was followed by a 21-gun salute, a rendition of God Save the King and a toast to Charles III.
+The proclamation in Newfoundland and Labrador was read out by Lieutenant Governor Judy Foote in a ceremony officiated by Premier Andrew Furey.
+It was followed by a 21-gun salute, a rendition of God Save the King, and a toast to King Charles III.

 Nova Scotia

-The proclamation in Nova Scotia was held at the Government House in Halifax on 10 September and read out by Lieutenant Governor Arthur LeBlanc.
-The ceremony was attended by Premier Tim Houston, Justice Minister Brad Johns as well as other officials, and included a 21-gun salute.
+The proclamation in Nova Scotia was read out by Lieutenant Governor Arthur LeBlanc in a ceremony attended by Premier Tim Houston and Justice Minister Brad Johns, as well as other officials, and included a 21-gun salute.

 Saskatchewan

-A proclamation ceremony was held by the government of Saskatchewan on 10 September at the Government House in Regina.
-Premier Scott Moe formally advised Lieutenant Governor Russell Mirasty to issue the proclamation.
-Moe and Mirasty then signed the proclamation, and Mirasty read it out to the assembled group.
+Premier Scott Moe formally advised Lieutenant Governor Russell Mirasty to issue a proclamation, which both then signed and Mirasty read it aloud to the assembled group.

-Quebec

-No formal proclamation ceremony was held in the province of Quebec.
-However on 10 September Lieutenant Governor Michel Doyon and his wife Pauline Théberge issued a press release marking the accession of Charles as King and Camilla as Queen Consort.